 - The histogram shows the distribution of the data over some time.
 The continuous variable on the X-axis is divided into discrete intervals, and the amount of data in that interval determines the height of the bar.

 - Scatter plot – data visualization that shows the mutual change of two data items.
-Can be used if there are many data points and you want to highlight similarities in the data.
+Used when there are many data points and you want to highlight similarities in the data.

 - Bubble plot – scatter plot, only the markers are bubbles.